labuladong/fucking-algorithm/data_structure/MonotonicStack.md

 }
 ```

-Till now,you have caught up with the design method and code template for `Monotonic Stack`，learned to solve the problem of `Next Greater Number` ,can deal with `circular array`.
+Till now,you have caught up with the design method and code template for `Monotonic Stack`，learned to solve the problem of `Next Greater Number` ,and can deal with `circular array`.